Frequently asked questions about health insurance

-In 2019, Washington enacted legislation (S.B.5526; the House version was H.B.1523) that called for the creation of a “public option” health insurance plan in Washington, starting in 2021.
-Washington’s public option, dubbed Cascade Care, is the first in the nation, with plans available through Washington Healthplanfinder in about half of Washington’s 39 counties.
+In 2019, Washington enacted legislation (S.B.5526; the House version was H.B.1523) that called for the creation of a “public option” health insurance plan in Washington.
+Washington’s public option, dubbed Cascade Care, was the first in the nation, debuting in 2021.

 - BridgeSpan Health Company

 - Community Health Plan of Washington (previously Community Health Network of Washington; available in two new counties for 2023)